 Similarly, reading Kindergeschichten gives you a solid foundation that will make it easier for you to read more complicated material later on.
 If you’re not fully convinced, here are a few more reasons why you should learn German through children’s stories:

-Learn German grammar in a fun, easy-to-comprehend way
+Easy German reading teaches grammar in a fun, accessible way.

 No matter how enthusiastic you are about learning German, chances are you’ll hit a few obstacles when trying to master the grammar (Grammatik).